About

 During my time in Asia I was introduced to the traditional batik making technique.

-I was enamoured with the colourful patterns that were handcrafted by local villagers and I admired their innate skill which is passed from generation to generation.
-This discovery led me to revisit/reconnect with my roots.
+I was enamoured with the colourful, intricate patterns handcrafted by local villagers — an innate skill which is passed from generation to generation.
+This discovery led me to revisit/reconnect with my doek wearing roots.
+After my return to Australia and with only a handful of batik designs, I began exploring the idea of styling these into attractive headwraps.

 My Current Collections